egberts/egberts.github.io-src/content/articles/isp-he-dns/isp-he-dns.md

 This article details how to incorporate Hurricane Electric (HE.NET) DNS as the secondary name servers for your public authoritative name server.

-In this article, all instances of `example.test` can be replaced with your domain name.
-Graphical screenshots may have `egbert.net`, of which you too can replace with your domain name.
+All instances of `example.test` are to be replaced with your own domain name.
+Graphical example screenshots may have `egbert.net`, of which you too can replace with your own domain name.

 # Generate TSIG Key

 TSIG stands for Transaction SIGnature and is defined in [IETF RFC 2845](https://datatracker.ietf.org/doc/html/rfc8945).

-First, generate the TSIG key that HE.NET will need to access the zone data via AXFR transfer from your primary authoritative name server.
+First, generate the TSIG key that the HE.NET secondary nameservers will need to access zone of your domain name; secondaries extract zone data using AXFR/IXFR transfer from your primary authoritative name server.

-NOTE: Older Bind9 versions used `ddns-confgen` tool, but now it is `tsig-keygen`.
+NOTE: Older Bind9 versions used `ddns-confgen` tool, but now it is called `tsig-keygen`.

 ```bash
 $ tsig-keygen -a hmac-sha512 axfr-request-to-primary-server-from-public-secondaries